-The Company has adopted a traditional Administration and Control Model in which governance of the Company is characterised by the presence of the following bodies:
+Specifically, the Company has adopted a traditional Administration and Control Model, as envisaged in the Articles of Association, in which governance of the Company is characterised by the presence of the following bodies:

-- Board of Statutory Auditors or a single Auditor, called upon to supervise: compliance with the law and the Articles of Association, as well as with the principles of sound administration in carrying out company business; the adequacy of the organisational structure, the internal control system and the administrative and accounting system of the Company; the financial reporting process; the effectiveness of the internal control, internal audit and risk management systems; the independent audit of the separate and consolidated accounts, as well as the independence of the Independent Auditors, particularly as regards the provision of non-audit services to the entity subject to accounting audit - Shareholders' Meeting, authorised to decide, inter alia, in an ordinary or extraordinary meeting: on the appointment or removal of members of the Board of Directors and of the Board of Statutory Auditors or Single Auditor and their relevant remuneration and responsibilities; to approve the Financial Statements and the allocation of profits; on the purchase and disposal of shares and on changes to the Articles of Association; - Independent Auditors assigned to carry out the accounting audit.
-In accordance with law, the Independent Auditors are entered in a special register established by the Ministry of Economy and Finance, and appointed by the Shareholders' Meeting, based on a justified proposal from the Board of Statutory Auditors.
-In conducting their activities, the appointed Independent Auditors have access to the information, data (documents or digital), archives and assets of the Company.
-The Independent Auditors: - during the year, verify that company accounts are duly kept and that operating events are correctly recognised in the accounting records. - verify whether the financial statements correspond with the accounting entries and the audits conducted, and whether the financial statements comply with current regulations; - o in a specific report, express an opinion on the financial statements of the Company.
+- Board of Directors appointed to ensure business management.
+The Board of Directors also supervises the effective compliance with administrative and accounting procedures.
+The Articles of Association envisage administration of the Company by a Board of Directors with not less than three and not more than nine members, including the Chairman.
+The Shareholders' Meeting determines the number at the time of appointment, within the aforementioned limits, as well as the term of office which cannot in any event exceed three years.
+Directors can be reappointed. - Board of Statutory Auditors, called upon to supervise: compliance with the law and the Articles of Association, as well as with the principles of sound administration in carrying out company business; the adequacy of the organisational structure, the internal control system and the administrative and accounting system of the Company; the financial reporting process; the effectiveness of the internal control, internal audit and risk management systems; the independent audit of the separate and consolidated accounts, as well as the independence of the Independent Auditors, particularly as regards the provision of non-audit services to the entity subject to accounting audit; the methods for implementing the rules on corporate governance envisaged in the Corporate Governance Code issued by the market management company; the adequacy of instructions issued by the Company to subsidiaries for the transmission of information required to fulfil disclosure obligations imposed by law; - Shareholders' Meeting, authorised to decide, inter alia, in an ordinary or extraordinary meeting: on the appointment or removal of members of the Board of Directors and of the Board of Statutory Auditors and their relevant remuneration and responsibilities; to approve the Financial Statements and the allocation of profits; on the purchase and disposal of treasury shares; on changes to the Articles of Association; and on the issue of convertible bonds;

-In line with directives issued by the parent company (Fiera Milano S.p.A.), the Company has adopted an internal control and risk management system, represented by a set of rules, procedures and organisational structures which, through suitable identification, measurement, management and monitoring of the main risks, is designed for conducting business that is sound, fair and consistent with its predefined objectives.
+The Company has also adopted an internal control and risk management system, represented by a set of rules, procedures and organisational structures which, through suitable identification, measurement, management and monitoring of the main risks, is designed for conducting business that is sound, fair and consistent with its predefined objectives.